Sienci-Labs/Resources/superlongboard/slb-manual.md

 #### Flood

 If you’ve used a ‘Coolant’ output previously (our LongBoard had one), this 5V output still serves the same function.
-Simply turn the digital signal on or off using M8 and M9 commands, manually, in g-code using your post-processor, or using your g-code sender’s start/end g-code code blocks.
+Simply turn the digital signal on or off using M8 and M9 commands, manually, in g-code using your post processor, or using your g-code sender’s start/end g-code code blocks.

 This output is commonly used to automatically control a vacuum or router to turn on/off at the start/end of a job using an IOT Relay.
 It also can be used for any other purpose with any component that accepts a 5V 40mA digital signal.